CHTC/chtc-website-source/file-avail-largedata.md

 This means that a copy of all the files needed to start your jobs must be made available on the execute server.
-Likewise, any output files created during the execution of your jobs, which are written to the execute server, will also need to be transferred to an acessible location after your jobs complete.
+Likewise, any output files created during the execution of your jobs, which are written to the execute server, will also need to be transferred to a location that is accessible to you after your jobs complete.
 **How input files are copied to the execute server and how output files are copied back will depend on the size of these files.**